Illinois Central Missouri River Bridge

+Description

+The current bridge features a drawspan of 521 feet with a fixed span of 560 feet carrying a double track railway between the trusses.
+The bridge is composed of two 520' long draws.
+The Iowa swing span, still from the original bridge constructed in 1893, is of wrought iron; the Nebraska swing span was built in 1904 of steel.

 History

+Early history

 The East Omaha Bridge was originally built in 1893 and was owned by the Omaha Bridge and Terminal Railway Company.
-Originally, only the southern (Iowa-side) span was moveable, but the northern span (Nebraska side) also gained the ability to swing following reconstructions in January 1904 and 1908 by the American Bridge Company.
-During the reconstruction, there was discussion as to whether the bridge should be open to pedestrian and street traffic as well as rail traffic.
-Ultimately, it was limited to rail use only, including commuter service between the two cities.
+Originally, only the southern (Iowa-side) span was moveable.

-Illinois Central, or IC, started running through Omaha in January 1900, using the East Omaha Bridge for passenger trains from 1900 to 1921, and again from 1938 to 1939.
+The Illinois Central Railroad (IC) first gained rights to the bridge in 1899, and started running through Omaha in January 1900.
+It gained a controlling interest in 1902, and took complete control of the Omaha Bridge and Terminal Railway Company in 1903.
+IC used the East Omaha Bridge for passenger trains from 1900 to 1921, and again from 1938 to 1939.

 In 1901, the bridge was targeted as part of a consolidation effort to bring together the street railway, electric light, and water utilities under public authority.
 "The plans for consolidation, in fact, include the union of interests in the cities of Omaha, South Omaha, and Council Bluffs..."
 Other utilities included the Omaha and Council Bluffs Street Railway and Bridge Company, the Council Bluffs Electric Light Company, and the Omaha Water Company, among others.
 These plans ultimately called for damming the Missouri River north of Omaha for an electricity plant; they ultimately were not actualized for this purpose, and when consolidation did occur, it did not include the bridge.

-Today, the Iowa swing span, still from the original bridge constructed in 1893, is of wrought iron; the Nebraska swing span was built in 1904 of steel.
-IC first gained rights to the bridge in 1899, and gained a controlling interest in 1902.
-The railroad took complete control of the Omaha Bridge and Terminal Railway Company in 1903, and was later bought by the Canadian National Railway, which currently owns the bridge.

-Features

-The double swing was installed when the bridge was reconstructed in the first decade of the 1900s.
-It was necessary due to the changing channel of the river between when the bridge was originally constructed in the 1890s and when it was rebuilt.
-The bridge is composed of two 520' long draws.
-Dating to the original construction of the bridge there were concerns about the effect of the river's flow on the bridge.
-In an 1895 Congressional Report the river's course change was predicted.
+The northern span (Nebraska side) also gained the ability to swing following reconstructions in January 1904 and 1908 by the American Bridge Company.
+The double swing was necessary due to the changing channel of the river.
+Concerns about the effect of the river's flow on the bridge had been expressed as early as an 1895 Congressional Report in which the river's course change was predicted.
 Precautionary steps were taken early in the bridge's history; however, the flow continued to affect it.

+During the reconstruction, there was discussion as to whether the bridge should be open to pedestrian and street traffic as well as rail traffic.
+Ultimately, it was limited to rail use only, including commuter service between the two cities.